KiqueGar/CarND-MPC-Project/README.md

 ### Model Description
-The kinematic model of the vehicle includes the position, orientation, speed, cross track error see the following equations:
+The kinematic model of the vehicle includes the position, orientation, speed, cross track error see the following equations (MPC.ccp Lines: 105-123):
 ![equations](equations.png)

 Important to note:

 - Actuators are taken into acount for a next step.
-- The equations are for car position, hence, global position (as delivered by simulator) must be converted
+- The equations for next step are evaluated from car position, hence, global position (as delivered by simulator) must be converted (main.cpp: Lines 112-117), this simplifies polynomial fitting latter.

 Cost functions were tunned based on the following criteria (Most important first):
+(MPC.cpp: Lines 51-68)
 - Cross Track Error (CTE)
 - CTE and SPEED and STEERING
 - Orientation (PSI)